 Biodiversity Measurement Tool

 First Nations People have an intrinsic connection to traditional land and are protectors of knowledge that has been passed through generations.
-GPT recognises and pays respect to Traditional Owners, working to develop meaningful partnerships to protect and enhance the natural environment to the benefit of biodiversity.
+GPT recognises and pays respect to Traditional Owners, and continues to develop meaningful partnerships with them to protect and enhance the natural environment to benefit biodiversity.

 Developing assets with local biodiversity in mind

 GPT has demonstrated strong biodiversity practices for new developments.
-Biodiversity targets were a key element of sustainability briefs issued for major projects such as Rouse Hill Town Centre, Charlestown Square and Highpoint Shopping Centre.
-These biodiversity targets were above and beyond regulatory requirements with targets monitored as part of the project delivery process and ongoing operation.
+Biodiversity targets were a key element of major projects such as Rouse Hill Town Centre, Charlestown Square and Highpoint Shopping Centre.
+These biodiversity targets delivered outcomes beyond regulatory requirements, and were monitored throughout the project delivery process and each asset’s ongoing operation.

-Through each of these projects GPT endeavours to leave a positive legacy by restoring part of the local environment utilising native planting, providing both fauna habitat and enhancing stormwater flow-offs.
+Through these projects, GPT seeks to leave a positive legacy by restoring part of the local environment utilising native planting to provide fauna habitat and enhance stormwater flows from these assets.

 Development focus: Rouse Hill Town Centre